alexgunkel/logbook/README.md

 install the AngularJS-application
 [logbook-frontend](https://github.com/XenosEleatikos/logbook-frontend)

-The frontend is responsible for redirecting the client to the log-messages-page
+The frontend receives its information from a websocket that is established under the URL

     <domain>/logbook/<LogBook_id>/logs

-The *EcmaScript* application then establishes a websocket-connection and displays the log messages related to the client.

 ## Docker and Orchestration
 There will be a Docker image available which you can get with